 It's important to note that despite these studies, we must be careful not to make assumptions about what employees want or need.
 Every individual is different and therefore, what might work for one mentee won’t necessarily work for another.

-This is why many mentoring programs use a pairing algorithm that considers the skills, experiences, and preferences of employees.
-More often than not a mentor-matching software is better suited to pair employees than an administrator.
+This is why many mentoring programs use a matching algorithm that considers the skills, experiences, and preferences of employees.
+More often than not a mentor-matching software is better suited to match employees than an administrator.

 The best mentors have common qualities